if you want more detailed information. This is not legal advice and you should consult an attorney if you have any more questions.

 - Intellectual Property Rights

-As I have mentioned above, Amira’s legal bundle comes with a terms and conditions template that you can customize in minutes depending on your needs.
-This awesome bundle comes with great bonuses as well.
+As I have mentioned above, both bundles come with a terms and conditions template that you can customize in minutes depending on your needs.

-She does sell all of her templates separately but you will get the best deal if you go for her best-selling legal bundle.
+Amira does also sell all of her templates separately but you will get the best deal if buy a legal bundle which has everything you need.

 Disclosure: Some of the links below are affiliate links.
 You can read my full disclosure here.

-I would consider this rule a very basic one for any blogger and I hoping you know about it already if you are an affiliate for any products.
-Disclosing the fact that you are earning a commission of ANY KIND on a blog post is necessary.
+I would consider this rule a very basic one for any website owner and I am hoping you know about it already if you are an affiliate for any products.
+Disclosing the fact that you are earning a commission on a blog post is necessary.

 You could be getting a free pizza for writing about a brand- you still need to disclose it.